Mexico Family Travel

 Mexican children's books should capture the vibrant culture of Mexico.
 Lucia the Luchadora, by Cynthia Leonora Garza introduces Mexico’s rich lucha libre tradition to young kids.
 Lucha libre is a form of wrestling in Mexico that involves masks, costumes, and boisterous matches.

 Lucia the Luchadora centers around Lucia, who comes from a family of luchadores.
 It’s a fun story of empowerment and fighting for justice.
-And also a great example of entertaining books about Mexico for kids.
+And it's also a great example of entertaining books about Mexico for kids.

 May Your Life Be Deliciosa is picture book written by Michael Genhart and illustrated by Loris Lora.
 It introduces children to Mexican cuisine.
 In particular, the book focuses on the tradition of making corn tamales for the holidays.